supercollider/supercollider.github.io/development/building-beagleboneblack.md

 additional information.
 * an easy way to burn the img.xy file (no need to unpack) to a sd card is to use [etcher](http://etcher.io).
 * type `alsamixer` in terminal and then F6. adjust the mic and speaker volume with the arrow keys, esc key exits.
+* if the `make` build step stops or returns an error the compiler might just have run out of memory. try to reboot and run the make command again.
 * if you get `WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!` when trying to ssh in, type `ssh-keygen -R beaglebone` to reset.
 * for lower latency, set a lower blocksize for jackd. try for example `-p512` or `-p128`. tune downwards until you get dropouts and xruns (also watch cpu%).
 * usb soundcards i’ve tried include the cheap blue 3D sound (C-Media Electronics, Inc. Audio Adapter (Planet UP-100, Genius G-Talk)) and the aureon dual usb (TerraTec Electronic GmbH Aureon Dual USB).